lypitech/rtype/lib/rtnt/README.md

 - **Protocol ID:** If received protocol ID doesn't match the local protocol ID, packet is dropped.
 - **Payload size:** If given protocol size doesn't match the size of the payload received, packet is dropped, considered as corrupted.

+> [!IMPORTANT]
+> As you can see, some fields are not implemented yet, because the RUDP logic is not done yet.
+> See you in v1.2.0!
+> That being said, these fields are still transmitted through the network (with empty values), they just have no use for
+> now.

 ### Server <-> Client Handshake